 We want the video audition to be as easy as possible for you so please see the ‘Easy guide to making your Academy audition video’ section on the Video Auditions page.
 And most importantly, please remember that the audition panel are not going to be judging the quality of your video making skills!
 It is only your musical performance that is being auditioned so it is absolutely fine to send in a simple video recorded at home or school on a smartphone/tablet.

-All applicants will be considered for a scholarship award, irrespective of whether or not they have a video audition or live audition.
+All applicants will be considered for a scholarship award, irrespective of whether or not they have a video round-two audition or an in-person round-two audition.

-28 October deadline to upload audition recordings (including the spoken introduction) into the Acceptd portal, details are on our Video Auditions page along with guidance for making your performance recording.
+28 October deadline to upload audition recordings (including the spoken introduction and referee contact details) into the Acceptd portal, details are on our Video Auditions page along with guidance for making your performance recording.
 You will need to create a profile in the Acceptd portal into which you upload your audition performance recording, your PDF score, any written requirements (postgraduates only) and your Spoken English introduction.

 Recordings uploaded after that deadline will be processed at the discretion of the Head of Jazz.
 For details about preparing and uploading your video, please see our Video Auditions page.

-Week of 14 November: we will notify you of whether or not you have been progressed to Round 2.
+Week of 14 November: we will notify you of whether or not you have been progressed to Round Two (see 'Audition requirements' below).